wilaak/radix-router/README.md

 You can provide any value as the handler.
 The order of route matching is: static > parameter > wildcard.
 Below is an example showing the different ways to define routes.

 > [!NOTE]
-> Patterns are normalized meaning `/about` and `/about/` will be treated as the same.
+> Patterns are normalized, so `/about` and `/about/` are considered equivalent and will conflict if both are added as separate routes.

 ```php
 // Static route